"A singer to watch"

 Winner of the Czech Song Prize at the Emmy Destinn Young Singer’s Award and Finalist for the Wagner Society of England’s Singing Competition, Australian Soprano Tanya Hurst is a graduate of the Royal Northern College of Music gaining a Master of Music with Distinction.

 Tanya made her debut with English Touring Opera in 2019 sharing the role of Lady Macbeth for their Spring tour alongside the role of Lady-in-Waiting.
-In the latter half of year Tanya headed to Europe for her German debut in Pagliacci as Nedda at Theater Bonn.
+In the latter half of the year, Tanya headed to Europe for her German debut in Pagliacci as Nedda at Oper Bonn.

 2018 saw Tanya return to Grange Park Opera to cover Amelia in their Summer production of Un Ballo in Maschera and to Iford on the Iford Arts New Generation Artists Programme (IANGA) covering Cio-Cio San Madame Butterfly.
 Later Tanya covered the role of Kundry for Saffron Opera Group's Parsifal.
 In 2017 Tanya performed at Grange Park Opera as Gerhilde for Wagner’s Die Walküre and competed as a Semi-Finalist for the Elizabeth Connell Prize for Dramatic Sopranos and was selected as a Finalist for the Fulham Opera Robert Presley Memorial Verdi Prize.

-Tanya has appeared with English National Opera, West Green House Opera, Grimeborn Festival, Grange Park Opera and Festival d'Aix-en-Provence.
-Operatic credits include Cio-Cio San Madame Butterfly, Ellen Orford Peter Grimes, Gerhilde Die Walküre, Leonore Fidelio, Lady Macbeth and Lady-in-Waiting Macbeth, Kundry and Flowermaiden Parsifal, The Fox Cunning Little Vixen, Nedda Pagliacci, Marenka Bartered Bride, First and Second Ladies Die Zauberflöte, Musetta La Boheme and Annina La traviata.
+Tanya has appeared with English National Opera, West Green House Opera, Grimeborn Festival, Grange Park Opera, and Festival d'Aix-en-Provence.
+Operatic credits include Cio-Cio San Madame Butterfly, Ellen Orford Peter Grimes, Gerhilde Die Walküre, Leonore Fidelio, Lady Macbeth, and Lady-in-Waiting Macbeth, Kundry and Flowermaiden Parsifal, Fox Cunning Little Vixen, Nedda Pagliacci, Marenka Bartered Bride, First and Second Ladies Die Zauberflöte, Musetta La Boheme and Annina La traviata.

 Tanya has performed with English Voices at Festival d'Aix-en-Provence, in Zürich with the Zürcher-Sing Akademie and has toured throughout the UK with the Armonico Consort.